mishoo/UglifyJS/README.md

-UnglifyJS
+UnuglifyJS
 ==========

-UnglifyJS is a JavaScript tool that renames variables and parameters to names based on statistical model learnt from thousands of open source projects.
+UnuglifyJS is a JavaScript tool that renames variables and parameters to names based on statistical model learnt from thousands of open source projects.
 This is on open-source reimplementation of the [JS Nice](http://www.jsnice.org) tool which provides similar functionality.

-The implementation of UnglifyJS is based on [UglifyJS 2](https://github.com/mishoo/UglifyJS2) -- parser, minifier, compressor or beautifier toolkit for JavaScript.
+The implementation of UnuglifyJS is based on [UglifyJS 2](https://github.com/mishoo/UglifyJS2) -- parser, minifier, compressor or beautifier toolkit for JavaScript.

-This page documents how to use the UnglifyJS as a client of the [Nice 2 Predict](https://github.com/eth-srl/2Nice) framework to build statistical model learnt from thousands of open source projects, which is subsequently used to rename variables and parameters names of minified JavaScript files.
+This page documents how to use the UnuglifyJS as a client of the [Nice 2 Predict](https://github.com/eth-srl/2Nice) framework to build statistical model learnt from thousands of open source projects, which is subsequently used to rename variables and parameters names of minified JavaScript files.
 An online demo of the Unuglify client is available at http://www.nice2predict.org.

 Install UnuglifyJS
 -------